Specials - October, 2025

 Eddy Merckx - 1986 Corsa Bicycle

-Gavia Mk 1 (with Mk 1.5 update) - just back from the finishing shop!
+Gavia Mk 1 (with Mk 1.5 update) - Placeholder ad for new trade-ins.
+This turntable has sold.

 Free Teres Verus II Rim Drive